CherrabiNesrine/CherrabiNesrine.github.io/_posts/2025-04-18-Hunting_Scheduled_Tasks.md

 ## 1. Introduction

-Scheduled tasks are a normal part of system operations — they help with updates, backups, and maintenance jobs.
+Scheduled tasks are a normal part of system operations, they help with updates, backups, and maintenance jobs.
 But attackers love them too.
 They often use scheduled tasks to make their tools run repeatedly, stay hidden, or survive reboots.

 In this blog, we’ll simulate how attackers abuse scheduled tasks, build a hunting hypothesis, and walk through detection using both logs and endpoint tools.